James Miller, Queen’s University

 Elvin, Mark, and Liu Ts’ui-jung, eds.
 Sediments of Time: Environment and Society in Chinese History.
 Cambridge: Cambridge University Press, 1998.

 Finnane, Antonia.
 “Water, Love and Labor: Aspects of a Gendered Environment.”
-In Sediments of Time: Environment and Society in Chinese History, eds.
-Mark Elvin and Liu Ts’ui-jung, 657–90.
+In Sediments of Time: Environment and Society in Chinese History, edited by Mark Elvin and Liu Ts’ui-jung, 657–90.
 Cambridge: Cambridge University Press, 1998.

 Foltz, Richard.
 Worldviews, Religion, and the Environment.
 Belmont, CA: Thomson/Wadsworth, 2003.